tombensve/MarkdownDoc/README.md

 *  I no longer use labels like "Author:" (on front page) or "Page" before page number, etc. I don't miss them, and it does not look strange without them IMHO.
 This also means the "label" settings for these texts are not needed.

+*  `<!-- @PageBreak -->` now works!
+Previously when using iText, iText ignored all my tries to force a page break!

 I added some features in MSS:

 *  Boxed.
 Current default.mss uses this for _code_ style.
 A box of choosen color is rendered below text.